Instalily/summit-hackathon-guide/first-agent.md

+---
-# Tutorial: Building Your First ADK Agent
+title: First Agent
+nav_order: 3
+---

+# Agent Guide Part 1: Single Agent Pattern

 In this tutorial, we'll build a complete AI agent from scratch using Google's Agent Development Kit (ADK).
 By the end, you'll have a working agent that can answer questions, use tools, and interact with users.